Federal Direct Stafford Loan Program

 |Grade Level and Dependency||Credit Hours Earned||Maximum Subsidized Stafford||Maximum Stafford (subsidized and unsubsidized)|

 |Dependent sophomore||24 -53||$4,500||$6,500|

 |Independent first-year||less than 24||$3,500||$9,500|

 |Independent junior or senior||54 and above||$5,500||$12,500|

-NOTE: Dependent students whose parents are denied a Federal PLUS Loan are eligible for the independent student limits if there is a valid PLUS Loan denial (dated within the last year) on file with our office.
+NOTE: Dependent students whose parents are denied a Federal PLUS Loan are eligible for the independent student limits if there is a valid PLUS Loan denial (dated within the last year) on file in the Student Financial Services office.

 The Perkins Loan is a federally funded, 5% fixed-interest loan for undergraduate and graduates attending school on a least a half-time basis.
 Eligibility is based on need.
 Undergraduates are limited to borrowing $4,000 for each year of undergraduate study with a maximum of $20,000 for four years.
 Graduate students may borrow up to $40,000 including undergraduate loans.
 The actual amount of a Perkins Loan will depend on the extent of the students’ financial need and funds available for loans.
 Interest does not begin to accrue until 9 months after you graduate, leave school or drop below half-time status.
 A student’s monthly repayment amount will depend upon size of the debt and the length of the repayment period.
 Cancellation of the loan amount plus interest is granted under certain conditions.